LSBDT/SkewC/README.md

     ├── features.tsv.gz
     └── matrix.mtx.gz
 ```
-* This script is for 10XGenomics (https://support.10xgenomics.com/).
+* This script is for 10x Genomics (https://support.10xgenomics.com/).
 * Before doing gene body coverage analysis, there is a need to split BAM files by cells.
-* Since 10XGenomics output one BAM file, split step is needed.
+* Since 10x Genomics output one BAM file, split step is needed.
 * If BAM files are split by cells already, you can skip this step.
 * If you don't mind using "input" as directory name, you can omit $outdir argument.
 * Multiple BAM files (separated by cell) will be created under specified output directory (default='input').